Introduction to Toolbox Drama

 Drama and Movement Practitioner

-I moved to York to study Drama: Education and Community at York St. John University, now living and working here as a freelance performance artist and facilitator.
-I fell in love with York!
+Originally from the North East coast, I moved to York to study four years ago, now working in York as a freelance drama and movement practitioner – I fell in love with York!

-In my practice, I work with varying community groups, with accessibility to the arts being a key focus of my work.
 I love to create vibrant classes exploring social connection and creativity.
 I enjoy exploring new ways we can be creative together.
+My sessions involve a lot of being silly and lots of laughs!

 Abbie Jennings -